 nonce corresponds to the number of transactions sent from the account.

-The following properties are part of an account asset in the default Lisk protocol.
+The following properties are part of the

 Accounts registered as delegates store extra information related to block forging in this property, such as the delegate’s username or the number of consecutive missed blocks.